CollinHeist/TitleCardMaker/docs/user_guide/scheduler.md

     In both modes, the fastest a single Task can be scheduled is once every 10 minutes.

-    TCM will also not start once Task while it is already running, so if one Task takes longer than its assigned frequency, the second run will be skipped.
+    TCM will also not start a Task while it is already running, so if a given Task takes longer than its assigned frequency, the second run will be skipped.

 ## Basic Mode